 Daniel Johnson, M.B.A.

-Daniel Johnson is a South Carolina native and is currently a water resources engineer and South Carolina team leader for Wildlands Engineering, Inc. Mr. Johnson received his B.S. in Civil Engineering from Clemson University, a M.S. in Environmental Engineering from the University of Tennessee and a M.B.A. from the Moore School of Business in May 2013.
-Daniel and Dennis met in their first year at the Moore School of business and realized they shared many interests and worldview.
-Dr. Schimpf’s creativity and practicality, balanced with Mr. Johnson’s numerical and analytical approach, helped them both navigate and complete the program in short order and helped the development of P4P’s initiatives.
+Daniel Johnson is a South Carolina native and is currently a water resources engineer and South Carolina team leader for Wildlands Engineering, Inc. Mr. Johnson received his B.S. in Civil Engineering from Clemson University, a M.S. in Environmental Engineering from the University of Tennessee and an M.B.A. from the Moore School of Business.
+Daniel and Dennis met in their first year at the Moore School and realized they shared many interests, and a worldview.
+Dr. Schimpf’s creativity and practicality, balanced with Mr. Johnson’s numerical and analytical approach, helped them both navigate and complete the program in short order and fostered the development of P4P’s initiatives.
 Daniel and his wife Rebecca live in Mount Pleasant and are the proud parents of two young boys.